-Which decorations do I choose for a large tree?
+How do I know which decorations to choose for a large tree?

 A large tree can take huge, quirky decorations